I beg to move,

 As hon.
 Members will know, major service change in the NHS is complex.
 My right hon.
 Friend the Member for Ludlow (Mr Dunne), a distinguished former Minister of State for Health, knows that only too well and alluded to it in his remarks.
 Major service change involves a number of factors, and it is vital that the voices of local people and their MPs, including my hon.
 Friend the Member for Telford, are heard and respected at all stages.
 I am grateful for the opportunity to provide a brief overview of the plans and to update my hon.
 Friend on our progress in recent days.

 My hon.
 Friend mentioned the Future Fit plans.
 The set of proposals that fall under that heading have been under development for a number of years.
 The case for change was first articulated about 10 years ago, and the clinically driven scheme proposed to transform services across Royal Shrewsbury Hospital and Princess Royal Hospital.
-A 15-week consultation on those proposals ran in summer 2018, and feedback was received from more than 18,000 responses.
+A 15-week consultation on those proposals ran in summer 2018.

 The joint committee of the Shropshire and Telford and Wrekin clinical commissioning groups decided to proceed with the preferred option of the local Future Fit programme.
 That programme would see the Princess Royal Hospital in Telford become a dedicated planned care site and the Royal Shrewsbury Hospital become a specialist emergency care site.
 Under those proposals, patients would continue to be able to access 24-hour urgent care services at both hospitals, meaning that 80% of patients would continue to go to the same hospital for emergency and urgent care.
 The model would also see women and children’s consultant-led in-patient services provided at the Royal Shrewsbury in the future.